hoprnet/hoprnet/packages/real/README.md

 To add a new Rust WASM module (crate) into the existing `wasm` package:

-1. `cd packages/wasm/crates`
+1. `cd packages/real/crates`
 2. `wasm-pack new my-module`, this will create a new Rust crate for WASM.
 3. add `my-module` to `PACKAGES` space separated list in `Makefile`
 4. run `make all && make install` for the first time
-5. export your WASM Rust crate under it's alias in `packages/wasm/src/index.ts`, e.g.: `export * as my-modules from '../lib/my-module'`
+5. export your WASM Rust crate under its alias in `packages/real/src/index.ts`, e.g.: `export * as my-modules from '../lib/my-module'`

 Optionally if you want to make your crate available to other crates within the HOPR monorepo, add a path to it into the `members` section in `Cargo.toml` in the root of the monorepo.